KAIST-VICLab/SkateFormer/README.md

 ---

 ## 📧 News
+- **Sep 26, 2024:** Youtube video about SkateFormer is uploaded :sparkles:
 - **Jul 1, 2024:** SkateFormer accepted to ECCV 2024 :tada:
 - **Jun 11, 2024:** Codes of SkateFormer (including the training, testing code, and pretrained model) are released :fire:
 - **Mar 19, 2024:** This repository is created